earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week04/review-materials/2017-02-15-plot01-custom-legend-R.md

 title: "GIS in R: Plot spatial data and create custom legends in R"
 excerpt: "In this lesson we break down the steps required to create a custom legend for spatial data in R. We discuss creating unique symbols per category, customizing colors and placing your legend outside of the plot using the xpd argument combined with x,y placement and margin settings."
 authors: ['Leah Wasser']
-modified: '2017-06-15'
+modified: '2017-07-25'
 category: [course-materials]
-class-lesson: ['hw-custom-legend-r']
+class-lesson: ['hw-custom-maps-r']
-permalink: /course-materials/earth-analytics/week-4/r-custom-legend/
+permalink: /course-materials/earth-analytics/week-4/r-create-custom-legend-with-base-plot/
-nav-title: 'Create custom map legend'
+nav-title: 'Maps with base plot'
-module-title: 'Review: Custom legends in R'
+module-title: 'Create maps and custom legends in R with ggplot and base plot'
-module-description: 'In this module, we will review some key concepts associated with both time series data and raster data in R. '
+module-description: 'Learn how to create maps with custom colors and legends in both base R and with ggplot in R.'
-module-nav-title: 'Custom legends - R'
+module-nav-title: 'Custom maps in R'
-module-type: 'homework'
+module-type: 'class'
 week: 4
 course: "earth-analytics"
 sidebar:
   nav:
 author_profile: false
-comments: true
+comments: false
 order: 1
+class-order: 2
 topics:
-  spatial-data-and-gis: ['vector-data', 'coordinate-reference-systems']
+  spatial-data-and-gis: ['vector-data', 'coordinate-reference-systems', 'create-maps']
   reproducible-science-and-programming:
 ---

 {% include toc title="In This Lesson" icon="file-text" %}